Finding Low Star Discrepancy 3D Kronecker Point Sets Using Algorithm Configuration Techniques: Abstract

 \section{Abstract}

-The \linf star discrepancy is a measure for how uniformly a point set is distributed in a given space.
+The \linf star discrepancy of a point set is a measure for how uniformly a point set is distributed in a given space.
 Point sets of low star discrepancy are used as designs of experiments, as initial designs for Bayesian optimization algorithms, for quasi-Monte Carlo integration methods, and many other applications.
-Recent work has shown that classical constructions such as Sobol', Halton, or Hammersley sequences can be outperformed by large margins when considering point sets of fixed sizes rather than their convergence behavior.
+Recent work has shown that classical constructions such as Sobol', Halton, or Hammersley sequences can be outperformed by large margins when considering point sets of fixed sizes rather than their asymptotic behavior when the number of points tends to infinity.
 These results, highly relevant to the aforementioned applications, raise the question of how much existing constructions can be improved through size-specific optimization.
-In this work, we study this question for the so-called Kronecker construction.
-Focusing on the 3-dimensional setting, we show that optimizing the two configurable parameters of its construction yields point sets outperforming the state-of-the-art value for sets of at least 500 points.
-Using the algorithm configuration technique irace, we then derive parameters that yield new state-of-the-art discrepancy values for whole ranges of set sizes.
+In this work, we study this question for the 3-dimensional setting, focusing on how well the so-called Kronecker construction performs for various set sizes $n$.
+We show that, for settings with at least 500 points, optimizing the two configurable parameters of its construction using evolutionary computation approaches such as CMA-ES yields point sets whose discrepancy values outperform those of the previously best-known sets.
+Using the algorithm configuration technique \irace, we then derive parameters that yield new state-of-the-art discrepancy values for whole ranges of set sizes.
+An investigation of the problem landscapes using exploratory landscape analysis reveals that the problem is highly multimodal and that some of its characteristics differ substantially from the 24 BBOB functions.